acornamr/acornamr.github.io/docs/data-management.md

 ## Create a Policy

-In AWS IAM, create a policy, using JSON, name it “cyXXX-LRW-policy”:
+In **AWS Identity and Access Management (IAM)**, create a policy, using JSON, name it “cyXXX-LRW-policy”:

 ```
 {